-Lavender (Lavandula genus) is a herb in the mint family which grows as a semi woody evergreen perennial shrub.
-Currently lavender has over 45 different species with over 450 varieties or cultivars.
-At Bald Butte Lavender Farm we only grow varieties from the English (Lavandula angustifolia) and Lavandin (Lavandula x intermedia) lavender species, which are the two most common species in the northern latitudes within USDA hardiness zones 5-9.
-The section below briefly describes and contrasts both species.
-Characteristics for the varieties we grow are listed in the attached tables.
+Lavender (Lavandula genus) is a herb in the mint family which grows as a semi-woody perennial shrub.
+Currently, there are over 45 different lavender species with over 450 cultivars.
+At Bald Butte Lavender Farm we grow cultivars from the English (Lavandula angustifolia) and Lavandin (Lavandula x intermedia) lavender species.
+These species grow in the northern latitudes within USDA hardiness zones 5-9.
+The following sections briefly describe and contrast both species.
+In addition, characteristics describing our lavender cultivars are listed in the attached drop down tables.

 Lavandula angustifolia, commonly known as “true” lavender, is propagated from both seed and rooted cuttings.
 Plants produced from seed have the genetic variability inherent within each cultivar, and will thus display slight differences in physical characteristics between mature plants.
 On the other hand, rooted cuttings are genetic clones of the mother plant from which the cuttings were taken, and will thus be identical to the mother plant.
 The English lavenders are typically smaller and more compact, and range from 1-3 feet in height and 2-3 feet in width with shorter flower stems.
 The cultivars have a single flower head on each unbranched stem, and the flowers are sweeter and more floral in fragrance.
 English cultivars flower from early to mid summer for 3-4 weeks.
 In addition, many cultivars will have a second bloom if the first bloom is pruned early in the season.